allyssadalton/C-onsumerism_Sharp_Market/Development_Notebook_2025F.md

 - **Iteration 10:**
   - **Goal/Task/Rationale:**
+      Fix issues with the game looping without input

   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}
+       I included the UpdatePrices() and StatsUI() method in each key press switch instead of calling it at the start of the while (gameRunning) loop

 - **Response/Result:**
+  The game no longer just continues on without input

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}

+IT WORKS

 - **Iteration 11:**
   - **Goal/Task/Rationale:**

+      Implement win/lose feature
   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}

+      I added if your final worth was higher than 1000 you won but if not you lose
 - **Response/Result:**
+  You can now win or lose

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}

+DOne

 - **Iteration 12:**
   - **Goal/Task/Rationale:**
+      Add high score feature

   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}
+       I added a highscore feature.
+If it's your first time playing, you don't get notified you have a new high score.
+However, if it isnt and you get a new high score, you get told you have a new high score

 - **Response/Result:**
+High score feature works

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}
+Done

 - **Iteration 13:**
   - **Goal/Task/Rationale:**
+      Fix game not restarting after completing it bug

   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}
+       I realized the issue occurred from the fact that the while (gameRunning) doesnt start again.
+I created a method for the game play and then wrapped it in a while(true) loop in main.

 - **Response/Result:**

+  You can now reset the game after finishing

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}

+Done

 - **Iteration 14:**